 Though I’m unusually fond of all the mystery period dramas I regularly watch, when I spy a new one, I still tend to check it out.
 This is what led to my watching Endeavour, well, that and the fact that its first three series are free with Amazon Prime.
 Needless to say, I’m easy to persuade.

 The series introduces us to a young DC Endeavour Morse (Shaun Evans).
-A brilliant man sees things and patterns his fellow constabulary cannot.
+A brilliant man who sees things and patterns his fellow constabulary cannot.
 But Morse’s intelligence is also his greatest weakness.
 Despite encouragement from his mentor and boss, DI Thursday (Roger Allam), Morse rejects taking an exam that would grant him a promotion.
-Instead, he sits back, expresses his opinions (which often gets him in trouble) and does his job.
+Instead, he sits back, expresses his opinions (which often gets him in trouble), and does his job.

 Morse’s latest case involves a series of deaths that, at first glance, seem unrelated.
 But Morse suspects there are connections and foul play involved.
 Though his superiors, including Chief Superintendent Bright (Anton Lester), who has a kind of vendetta against him, think his findings suspect, Morse persists.
 The further he investigates, the greater the pieces fit together, and as they do, answers slowly begin to present themselves.

 Like many of the shows the ITV produces, Endeavour is another clever and enticing series.
 This one is similar and dissimilar to its peers like Grantchester or Foyle’s War.
 While all three boast the “cozy mystery” vibe, Endeavour rises to new heights.
 This series takes a mature approach to its material in that it uses unusual (for its genre) characteristics to tell its story.